-This post will pick up where it left off in part 1.
+To continue from Part 1 of this series we will look at how Christianity adapted and changed after becoming fully entrenched in Roman society.
 Christianity did not only inherit and adopt the economic and political forms of the Roman empire but also the philosophical ones.
-The Greek philosophers like Plato and Aristotle had an undeniably huge impact on Christian development everywhere but particularly in the … Continue reading Who do we say God is?
+The Greek philosophers like Plato and Aristotle had an undeniably … Continue reading Who do we say God is?
 Part 2

 When Pilate was confronting Jesus, Jesus told him that he had come into the world to testify to the truth and Pilate responded with the very question we are still wrestling with today.
 What is truth?

 He also shows us that with unwavering faith the intimidating marches in our lives can not only be known and explored but also tamed.
 The circle of our spiritual life is expanding and we aid that process by our willingness to follow God with courage, and perhaps sometimes arrogance, into the unknown.

 I compel you, dear reader, if you wish to truly prove God’s existence, the loving perpetual relationship of the Trinity, and the infinite source of possibility contained therein, then seek to know God not with philosophy, but with the heart – for knowledge can only take you so far.